 Space the Video Out

 To add some dramatic effect to your video, consider spacing it out.
-Make yourself or your subject’s words impactful by providing a little breathing room and allow the audience to ponder on what they have seen and heard.
+Make yourself or your subject’s words impactful by providing a little breathing room and allowing the audience to ponder on what they have seen and heard.

-Best Video Editing Software for YouTube
+Best YouTube Video Editing Software

 Let’s now see what types of video editing software are available for you to take your video editing to the next level.